puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

 ---
 title: Writing an external plugin
 ---
-In this tutorial, we will write the `local_fs` plugin. `local_fs` lets you navigate your local filesystem.
-Although it isn’t practically useful, it illustrates the key concepts behind external plugin development.
+In this tutorial, we'll write a plugin called `local_fs` that lets you navigate your local filesystem.
+Although the plugin isn’t practically useful,  this guide illustrates the key concepts behind external plugin development.

-An external plugin consists of a plugin script.
-Wash shells out to this script whenever it needs to invoke an entry’s supported action (like `list`), or if it needs to query something about the entry (like its metadata).
-In a more general sense, Wash shells out to the plugin script whenever it needs to invoke an entry’s supported method.
-The invocation’s `stdout` will (typically) contain the method’s result, while its `stderr` will (typically) contain any errors.
-To list `local_fs`' children, for example, Wash will invoke `local_fs.sh list /local_fs`[^1], then parse the appropriate entry objects from stdout.
+An external plugin consists of a *plugin* script.
+Wash shells out to this script whenever it needs to invoke an entry’s supported action (like *list*), or if it needs to query something about the entry (like its metadata).
+In a more general sense, Wash shells out to the plugin script whenever it needs to invoke an entry’s supported *method*.
+The invocation’s `stdout` typically contains the method’s result, while its `stderr` typically contains any errors.
+To list `local_fs`’ children, for example, Wash invokes `local_fs.sh list /local_fs`, then parses the appropriate entry objects from `stdout`.

-[^1]: Technically, Wash would invoke `local_fs.sh list /local_fs ''`, where the third argument `''` (empty string) represents `local_fs`’ state.
-We are ignoring state in this tutorial, so the third argument will always be `''` for all plugin script invocations.
+**Note:** Technically, Wash would invoke `local_fs.sh list /local_fs ''`, where the third argument `''` (empty string) represents `local_fs`’ *state*.
+We are ignoring state in this tutorial, so the third argument will always be `''` for *all* plugin script invocations.

 To get `local_fs` working, the first thing we need to do is implement the `init` method.
 Wash invokes `init` on startup to retrieve information about the external plugin’s root.
 Start by copying the following code into a `local_fs.sh` file: